0xb0rn3/droidB/README.md

 <br/>

-*"Building tools that empower users to take control of their devices"*
+*"Building tools that empower users to take control of their devices — not control of other people's."*

 </div>